OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 Furthermore, in lower level languages like C/C++, it is relatively easy to protect secrets in memory.
 Thus, it may be worthwhile to implement this practice even if the risk of an attacker gaining access to the memory is low.
-On the other hand, for programming languages that rely on garbarge collection, securing secrets in memory generally is much more difficult.
+On the other hand, for programming languages that rely on garbage collection, securing secrets in memory generally is much more difficult.

 - **Structures and Classes:** In .NET and Java, do not use immutable structures